Major Air Pollution Sources

-Whether it’s from agriculture, industry, vehicles, electricity or natural disasters, these are the major air pollution sources in the world.
+These are the major air pollution sources in the world:

 Agriculture is a major contributor to methane (80%) (CH4) and ammonia (90%) (NH3).
 But methane makes up about 9% of total emissions, whereas CO2 makes up about 82%.

-As carbon dioxide enters the atmosphere, it traps heat inside contributing to the effects of greenhouse gas.
+CARBON DIOXIDE: As carbon dioxide enters the atmosphere, it traps heat inside contributing to the effects of greenhouse gas.
 Transportation accounts for 15%.
-But with the advances in electric vehicles and cleaner gasolines, is becoming increasingly difficult to account for.
+But with the advances in electric vehicles and cleaner gasoline, is becoming increasingly difficult to account for.

-Thermal power plants burning high-sulfur coal is a major contributor to greenhouse gas.
+Thermal power plants burning high-sulfur coal is a major contributor to greenhouse gases.
 Not only does it cause air pollution, but sulfur oxides are a risk to health and the environment.

 Over time, there has been increasing efficiency in coal use.
 Overall, thermal power plants have been able to significantly reduce emissions of greenhouse gases and air pollutants.

-As industry and manufacturing grows, it demands more electricity to power them.
+As industry and manufacturing grow, they demand more electricity to power them.
 Because China uses coal for thermoelectric power plants, higher electricity usage contributes to air pollution.

 Finally, there are natural phenomena that release air pollutants into the atmosphere.
 For example, volcanic eruptions release sulfur and carbon dioxide.
-Not only can volcano eruptions alter the chemical makeup in the atmosphere, but they are immediate hazardous risk to human health.
+Not only can volcano eruptions alter the chemical makeup of the atmosphere, but they are an immediate hazardous risk to human health.

 - Methane (CH4)